papis/papis/doc/source/importing.rst

 .. warning::

-  Note that if your bibtex file has some pdf entries, i.e., looks like:
+  Note that if your bibtex file has some pdf entries, i.e., it looks like:

   .. code:: bibtex